w3f/polkadot-wiki/docs/learn/how-to/restore-account.md

 ![](../../assets/how-to/65032555534.png)

-6. Review the details and click "Save".
+6. Review the details and click "Save."
 This will also download the JSON backup file for the account on your computer.

 ![](../../assets/how-to/65032555537.png)